 On October 11, 2020 the Corporation, through a newly created subsidiary Altius GBR Holdings Inc. ("Altius GBR Holdings"), entered into a strategic relationship with Apollo Funds to accelerate the growth of its innovative renewable energy royalty business.
-Under the agreement structure the Apollo Funds will have the right to solely fund the next US\$80 million in approved investment opportunities in Great Bay Renewables Holdings, LLC in exchange for a 50% ownership in the GBR Joint Venture, with opportunities thereafter funded equally by the Apollo Funds and ARR and with an equally shared governance structure.
-The Corporation determined that as a result of the transaction with Apollo Funds it no longer had the ability to control its subsidiary and thus derecognized the assets and liabilities of GBR from the consolidated balance sheet and recognized the investment in joint venture of GBR Inc. at its fair value of \$91,552,000 and a dilution gain on loss of control of \$790,000.
+Under the agreement structure the Apollo Funds had the right to solely fund the next US\$80 million in approved investment opportunities in Great Bay Renewables Holdings, LLC in exchange for a 50% ownership in the GBR Joint Venture, with opportunities thereafter funded equally by the Apollo Funds and ARR and with an equally shared governance structure.
 Altius retained a 91% interest in the GBR Joint Venture.
 During the year ended December 31, 2021, the Corporation's interest was diluted to 50%.